-of the vehicles stopped for traffic violations were registered outside of the District
+of the vehicles stopped for traffic violations were registered outside

-- Seven out of 10 tickets issued by MPD were actual tickets; three out of 10 were warnings. - Officers conducted nine out of 10 traffic stops after seeing a moving violation or an equipment violation.
-The rest were primarily in response to a call for service or a crash. - Approximately 9,300 tickets were issued in approximately 7,000 ticket stops, for an average of 1.3 tickets per ticket stop.10
+- One out of three tickets issued by MPD were warnings; two-thirds were actual tickets. - Officers conducted nine out of 10 traffic stops after seeing a moving violation or an equipment violation.
+The rest were primarily in response to a call for service or a crash. - Approximately 49,000 tickets were issued in approximately 39,000 ticket stops, for an average of 1.3 tickets per ticket stop.10